kdmayer/CityGML-Preprocessing-Demo/readme.md

+## 3D-PV-Locator: Data Preprocessing Repository

-## Explore the datasets and CityGML preprocessing code for the 3D-PV-Locator paper
+Explore the datasets and CityGML preprocessing code for the 3D-PV-Locator paper.
+When building on this work, please cite our work as indicated below.

+## Demo Notebooks

 This repository provides you with three demo notebooks.